 Point of Compliance: The point of compliance for air is ambient air throughout the Site.
 A conditional point of compliance will be set for the Property cleanup as ambient air throughout the Property.

 c.
 Selection of cleanup for the Property.

-Ecology has determined the cleanup you proposed for the Property meets the substantive requirements of MTCA.
+Ecology has determined the cleanup you proposed for the Property does not meet the substantive requirements of MTCA.